nolivesmatter/Freya/README.md

 ### Configuring Freya

 All active modules will have a BoolValue in them called `Enabled`.
-Ticking the checkbox in it will enable the module and it will load and run automatically, providing control through the configuration, and providing API through Intents as IPCs.
+Ticking the checkbox in it will enable the module and it will load and run automatically, providing control through the configuration, and providing API through Intents.

 All passive modules can be loaded via the main Freya controller, or by requiring them manually.
 Their settings are handled via `Freya.Settings` in the relevant section.

+### Uninstalling Freya

+Didn't like Freya?
+That's a shame.
+You can currently find a small uninstalling script in `game.ServerStorage.Freya.vanish`, which should completely clear Freya from your game.
+It will not retain any Freya settings, and if you need to install Freya again you'll have to install it from scratch.

 ## Why use Freya?